tvvocold/enableDNS/README.md

 All interaction is done through a REST api.
 The core itself does not handle user registration in any way, but you can add users through the admin interface, which is enabled by default.

-Setting everything up by hand takes 30 min or less if you copy/paste fast enough :)
+Setting everything up by hand takes 30 min or less if you copy/paste fast enough :)autoinstall-edns.sh installs everything for you in a couple of minutes (tested on Ubuntu 12.04).

 ## Supported DNS record types